aRyanDuTta425/Intellicense/README.md

+Here's the updated README with working icons and an enhanced tech stack section:

+# IntelliCense 🛡️

 **IntelliCense** is an AI-powered tool designed to scan digital content for potential copyright risks and help organizations ensure compliance with digital rights and licensing regulations.
 The system leverages Retrieval-Augmented Generation (RAG) models to provide real-time legal suggestions and precedents.

 ## 🌟 Features